johannes-z/meld-callbacks/README.md

 # meld-callbacks

-A simple project to test meld with callbacks.
+A simple project to test meld with anonymous callbacks.

 ## Usage